kids encyclopedia robot

 Children 1

 Kimberly Nicole Klacik (née Bray; born January 19, 1982) is an American businesswoman and political commentator.
-She is the Republican nominee for Maryland's 2nd congressional district in the 2024 general election.
+She was the Republican nominee for Maryland's 2nd congressional district in the 2024 general election, in which she was defeated by Baltimore County Executive Johnny Olszewski.
 She was the Republican nominee for Maryland's 7th congressional district in both the April 2020 special election, held following the death of incumbent Elijah Cummings, and the subsequent November 2020 election.
 In both 2020 elections, she lost to Democrat Kweisi Mfume by over 40 points.

 Biography